 - You need a Business Number to import items to Canada

 - While you are sending UPS/FedEx etc. to Canada, make sure you have cleared the DDP (Delivered Duty Paid) process, otherwise, Amazon will reject your shipment.

 What is North America Remote Fulfillment and is it beneficial?

-For sellers on Amazon’s US marketplaces who want to sell products outside of their home country there are two solutions: build your own warehouse/fulfillment center in another locale so you can ship your goods from one place while maintaining inventory across different markets, OR enroll yourself in the NARF program.
+For sellers on Amazon’s US marketplaces who want to sell products outside their home country there are two solutions: build your own warehouse/fulfillment center in another locale, so you can ship your goods from one place while maintaining inventory across different markets, OR enroll yourself in the NARF program.

 In 2019, Amazon introduced North America Remote Fulfillment or NARF.
 This program allows your Amazon products in the United States to be shipped into Canada and all aspects of taxes/duties, shipping will be handled by Amazon once they are ordered on Canadian soil.

 While this is great for those who don’t want to go through sorting international orders themselves, it can be seen that sales volume when using this service can often drop by 90% or more as compared to physically shipping your products to Canada.